 - arterial blood gas

-- computed tomography (CT) scan of chest area
+- computed tomography (CT) scan of your chest area

 - blood culture

 Treatment depends on the severity of your pneumonia.
 Outcomes and duration of treatment depend on your general health, preexisting conditions, and hospital policies.
 Treating severe pneumonia may require hospitalization.
 People with trouble swallowing may need to stop taking food by mouth.

 - Were you recently hospitalized?